akuity/awesome-argo/README.md

 * [argocd-lovely-plugin](https://github.com/crumbhole/argocd-lovely-plugin) is a plugin that allows you to composite multiple things together into a single argocd application or applicationSet.
 Includes allowing Helm+Kustomize, addition other manifests trivially and running additional plugins in a pipe.
 * [argocd-nutshell](https://github.com/jannfis/argocd-nutshell) is a set of scripts to set up repeatable, zero-conf demo and test environments for Argo CD using Vagrant, Ansible and VirtualBox
 * [argocd-trivy-extension](https://github.com/mziyabo/argocd-trivy-extension) is Argo CD extension to enable visualization of Trivy generated vulnerability reports in Argo CD UI.
+* [argonaut](https://github.com/darksworm/argonaut) is a TUI application for managing apps in Argo CD with real-time monitoring, diff viewing, and sync/rollback operations.
 * [argopm](https://github.com/atlanhq/argopm) is a package manager for Argo Workflows.
 It enables developers to distribute and consume argo workflow templates as reusable modules.
 * [backstage-plugin-argo-cd](https://www.npmjs.com/package/@roadiehq/backstage-plugin-argo-cd) is a Argo CD plugin for Backstage, an open platform for building developer portals.
 * [Cello](https://github.com/cello-proj/cello) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.